Legendrian knots and constructible sheaves: Different views of a Legendrian invariant

-There is only one bounded region, so a legible diagram is just the data of a chain complex of $k$-modules assigned to this region.
-It can be shown that all objects in this case are legible, and thus that the category attached to the unknot is equivalent to the derived category $k$-modules.
+If we moreover require that $F^{\bullet}(O)$ is acyclic, i.e. that it represents an object of $\dgsh(\Lambda,k)_0$, then $F^{\bullet}$ and $G^{\bullet}$ are quasi-isomorphic --- i.e. up to quasi-isomorphism a legible diagram is just the data of a chain complex of $k$-modules assigned to this region.
+It can be shown that all objects in this case are legible, and thus that the category attached to the unknot is quasi-equivalent to the derived category $k$-modules.